Omatheusfeitosa/Organo/README.md

-Here's a README.md for your "Organo" project:

----

 # Organo

 Organo is a web application designed to create and manage organizational charts (organograms).
 It allows users to categorize employees into different teams, mark favorite members, and modify team colors.
 Users can add new teams, employees, and delete or modify existing ones.